ARM-software/arm-systemready/docs/readme_block_devices.md

 ## 9  Conclusion

-The utility provides an automated and safe method to verify basic read/write integrity of block devices, explicitly skipping firmware partitions to prevent unintended modifications.
+The utility provides an automated and safe method to verify basic read and write integrity of block devices, explicitly skipping firmware partitions to prevent unintended modifications.

 --------------
 *Copyright (c) 2025, Arm Limited and Contributors.
 All rights reserved.*